openethereum/openethereum.github.io/JSONRPC-parity-module.md

 ***

-### parity_versionInfo
+### parity_dappsInterface

-Provides information about running version of Parity.
+Returns the interface the dapps are running on, error if not enabled.

 #### Parameters